wangsu-api/terraform-provider-wangsu/docs/resources/waap_ratelimit.md

 Required:

+- `match_type` (String) Match type.<br/>EQUAL: Equals, user agent case sensitive<br/>NOT_EQUAL: Does not equal, user agent case sensitive<br/>CONTAIN: Contains, user agent case insensitive<br/>NOT_CONTAIN: Does not Contains, user agent case insensitive<br/>NONE:Empty or non-existent<br/>REGEX: Regex match, user agent case insensitive<br/>NOT_REGEX: Regular does not match, user agent case insensitive<br/>START_WITH: Starts with, user agent case insensitive<br/>END_WITH: Ends with, user agent case insensitive<br/>WILDCARD: Wildcard matches, user agent case insensitive, * represents zero or more arbitrary characters, ? represents any single character<br/>NOT_WILDCARD: Wildcard does not match, user agent case insensitive, * represents zero or more arbitrary characters, ? represents any single character
-- `key` (String) Header name,case insensitive,maximum 100 characters.
+- `key` (String) Header name,case insensitive,up to 100 characters.<br/>Example: Accept.
-Example: Accept.
-- `match_type` (String) Match type.
-EQUAL:Equals,header value case sensitive NOT_EQUAL:Does not equal,header value case sensitive CONTAIN:Contains,header value case insensitive NOT_CONTAIN:Does not contains,header value case insensitive REGEX:Regex match,header value case insensitive
-NONE:Empty or non-existent
-- `value_list` (List of String) Header value.
-When the match type is regex match, only one value is allowed.
+- `value_list` (List of String) Header value.<br/>When the match type is REGEX/NOT_REGEX, only one value is allowed.

 <a id="nestedblock--rate_limit_rule_condition--ip_or_ips_conditions"></a>